top of page

 West Malaysia Day 9: Cafe-Hopping in Malacca

 Why I stayed put?
-Because 10 April (Wednesday) was a public holiday and I did not want to explore Kuala Lumpur on that day.
-Another reason was I could not decide whether to make Kuala Lumpur my next stop or skip it — if skipping, I would need 5 hours or more to Ipoh or a place further north.
+Because 10 April (Wednesday) was a public holiday and I did not want to be in Kuala Lumpur on that day.
+Another reason was I could not decide whether to make Kuala Lumpur my next stop or skip it — if skipping, I would need 5 hours or more to Ipoh or a place further to the northwest.

 Anyway, here I was in Malacca still.
-I had no plans on what to do for the day except to wander around Melaka Old Town, find interesting things and move to the other guest house during mid-day.
+I had no plans on what to do for the day except to wander around Melaka Old Town, find interesting things and move to the other guest house.

-Breakfast part two was at “Siang Ann Kopitiam x Aunty Koh Cendol” at the old alley where Ah Ma Ho Liao (阿嬷好料) used to occupy.
+Breakfast part two was at “Siang Ann Kopitiam x Aunty Koh Cendol” at an alley where Ah Ma Ho Liao (阿嬷好料) used to occupy.
 The setup seemed to be a collaboration where Siang Ann Kopitiam would have “Aunty Koh Cendol”on their menu.
 Aunty Koh Cendol was started in 2000.

-I had a spice chicken nasi lemak and cendol.
-The nasi lemak had very fragrant rice and appetizing.
-The small bowl of cendol was without red beans but flavourful with gula melaka aroma, and not very sweet.
+I had a spiced chicken nasi lemak and cendol.
+The nasi lemak had very fragrant rice and very appetizing.
+The small bowl of cendol was without red beans but flavourful with gula melaka aroma and not very sweet.
 The idea of selling cendol in small bowls was good as it would not be too filling after completing a main dish.

 After dining at Siang Ann Kopitiam, I exited from their back entrance, which led me to Taman Kota Laksamana, and reached Casa Blanca Guest House in less than 10 minutes.
-I had an hour to relax and charge my phone.
+I had an hour to relax and charge my phone before check-out.

 At 11am, I checked-out from the guest house and walked about 400 metres to Kota Lodge Hotel, which was another guest house actually.
 As check-in time was 2pm, I put my backpack with the housekeeping staff and went back to town.

-I strolled around town, including Melaka River, checking every corners for anything that might interest me.
-Well, not much except great food and coffee.
+I strolled around town, including Melaka River and the Dutch Square, checking every corners for anything that might interest me — not much except great food and coffee.
 There were new cafes too.

-There was also a Trash & Treasure Gallery, which used to be a weekend flea market or maybe still was.
+There was also a Trash & Treasure Gallery along Melaka River, which used to be a weekend flea market or maybe still was.
 Old or used items were put up for sales here but there were new products too.
 A great place to look for retro stuffs for decorating homes or cafes.

 I walked past Halle’s Herbal Tea store and stopped for some herbal jelly (龟苓膏) and a bottle of herbal tea.
 Half of Halle had been rented out so there was no tables for eat-in anymore.
 The herbal jelly was not bitter and still as good as it used to be.